Full name of legal entity: Signol Limited

 Identity Data includes first name, maiden name, last name, marital status, title, date of birth and gender.

-Contact Data includes email address, telephone numbers and home address.
+Contact Data includes email addresses, telephone numbers and home addresses.

 Transaction Data includes details about payments to and from you and our customers.